soulinterpr said: Dear Ms Foxo, which would win out of a small whale or a large horse? I've got a fiver riding on this. Thanks

 There’s more news to come as well, but for now I’d better go and make sure my fox hole has remained undisturbed and safe from danger - there was a badger sniffing around the other day, and I’m making sure I’m on the defence a little more than usual, as there are so many precious pieces of news to keep safe and secret.
 Keep those eyes alert and I very much hope to see you all at one of my outings soon.

 So with Tramlines not even a week away now, I thought it might be a good idea to remind you all that for a taste of what to expect at the Cathedral, you can listen to various bits and bobs on my Soundcloud.
 Enjoy!

 I’ve also had a mention in the lovely Emily Brinnand’s write up on the Guardian website about this year’s festival - she has picked out a few of the acts she’s most looking forward to, all of whom are top notch, so go and have a read and insert the bands in to your schedule accordingly.

-p3oplearestrange asked: You should cover a marina and the diamonds song, like Obsessions!
+p3oplearestrange-deactivated201 said: You should cover a marina and the diamonds song, like Obsessions!
 And you should do viva la vida at tramlines!

 Ha - maybe I will!
 Not a bad idea at all.
 It’s a bit ‘Glee’ though.
 Someone told me that.
 Not sure if I want to be ‘Glee’.
 But it’s definitely a good idea, and perhaps quite fitting for my slot.
 Hope to see you at the Cathedral!